davidjbradshaw/iframe-resizer/docs/upgrade.md

   * The `scrollLeft` and `scrollTop` values have been renamed to `scrollX` and `scrollY` in order to match the names of these values in the DOM of modern browsers.
   * Added `scrollHeight` and `scrollWidth` values.
-  * Removed `windowHeight` / `windowWidth` as they returned the wrong values and the correct ones are available in the iframe via `window.outerWidth` and `window.outerHeight`.
+  * Fixed `windowHeight` / `windowWidth` to return the values of `window.innerHeight` and `window.innerWidth`.
+The previous version returned `window.outerWidth` and `window.outerHeight`, these outer values are available directly within the iframe.
   * Removed long deprecated `clientHeight` and `clientWidth` values.
+  * Removed `documentHeight` / `documentWidth` because they return incorrect values and the correct values are available using `scrollHeight` and `scrollWidth`.
   * Returned values are now read only.

 The detection of changes to these values has also been improved.